Hepatitis Infections & Vaccinations

 While planning your vacation itinerary, keep in mind the possible health risks that are associated with all planned activities and try to mitigate any unnecessary risks from being undertaken.
 You should plan to get started with your health-related arrangements between 6-8 weeks in before your impending date of departure.

 The type of vaccination will ultimately depend on the risks prevalent in the intended location of travel.
 It is a good idea to familiarize yourself with the kinds of risks that may be present in the country of travel.
 Smartraveller.gov.au has a list of informational resources relating to the specific health risks in the country of chosen travel and relevant travel advice.
+For more information on Vaccination and Travel Advice appointments click here.

 No matter your travel budget, having an insurance plan is a prerequisite that keen attention must be paid to.
 In addition to having a plan that covers theft of baggage or belongings, or flight cancellations, make sure your plan also covers medical expenses relating to potential injury or illness in the case of accidents.
+When it comes to accidents that happen under the influence of alcohol understand how it can affect a DUI case and what needs to be done.

 While compiling your travel medical kit, it is crucial that the medication being carried meets the legal requirements imposed by the country.
 Ensure that you carry a quantity of medication that will last the duration of your trip, as it is possible that your doctor’s prescription may not be valid overseas.